SamuelYvon/SamuelYvon/README.md

 #### Programming

-These days, I mostly code in C and Scheme.
-I would work with any language, assuming I can get the necessary ramp-up.
+These days, I mostly code in Python and C. I would work with any language, assuming I can get the necessary ramp-up.